Cracks, Joints &

 Common Questions About

 Most crack and joint caulking jobs range from $150–$800 depending on the length, width, and number of cracks or joints.
-SealantPro surface and topical sealant pricing depends on the square footage of the slab.
+Penetrating surface sealant pricing depends on the square footage of the slab.
 We provide free on-site quotes so you know the exact cost upfront.

 Most DIY and rigid fillers can't handle Colorado's extreme temperature swings.
 As concrete expands and contracts, rigid materials break their bond and crack again.
 Our flexible sealants move with the concrete.